 This information was condensed from Rane Note 110, "Sound System Interconnection".
-If you would like the complete note, call or email the factory, download it from Rane's web site, or ask your dealer for a copy.
+If you would like the complete note, call or email the factory, download it from Rane's web site (addresses on the rear of this manual), or ask your dealer for a copy.